 For Staff Members

-Any staff members who are displaying symptoms must contact the school by 7:30am each morning and inform Mr C Pigott.
+Any staff members who are displaying symptoms or have tested positive on a lateral flow device, must email the school's absence email address by 7:30am each morning.

 Line Managers should also be informed and any teachers should liaise with their Subject Leader regarding the provision of cover work.